COOL-cohort/COOL/README.md

 - Select the specific users.

 ```
-$ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.loader.CohortCreator path/to/output/datasource/directory path/to/your/directory path/to/your/queryfile
+$ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.functionality.CohortSelection path/to/output/datasource/directory path/to/your/directory path/to/your/queryfile
 ```

 - Executes cohort query on the selected users.

 ```
-$ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.loader.ExtendedCohortLoader path/to/output/datasource/directory path/to/your/directory path/to/your/queryfile
+$ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.functionality.CohortAnalysis path/to/output/datasource/directory path/to/your/directory path/to/your/queryfile
 ```

 The second type will execute the queries on all the users.

 ```
-$ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.loader.ExtendedCohortLoader path/to/output/datasource/directory path/to/your/directory path/to/your/queryfile
+$ java -cp ./cool-core/target/cool-core-0.1-SNAPSHOT.jar com.nus.cool.functionality.CohortAnalysis path/to/output/datasource/directory path/to/your/directory path/to/your/queryfile
 ```

 #### Example